-Texas Lottery Commission advertising creates awareness and impacts sales of all Texas Lottery products.
+This performance measure reflects the number of dollars the Texas Lottery Commission spends on television advertising.
+Purpose/Importance: Texas Lottery Commission advertising creates awareness and impacts sales of all Texas Lottery products.
+Source/Collection of Data:

-The media and production expenditures for print advertising are obtained from the Lottery's Financial Accounting System.
+The media and production expenditures for television advertising are obtained from the Lottery's financial accounting system.
+Method of Calculation:

-This measure is calculated in the 1st, 2nd and 3rd quarter by taking the current actual amount expended on lottery division media and production services associated with print advertising for the reporting periods.
-The 4th quarter is calculated by taking the current actual amount expended and encumbered for lottery division media and production services associated with print advertising.

-Estimated targets are based on projected annual advertising plans which are subject to change, based on product modifications, product introduction schedules and media optimization efforts.
+This measure is calculated in the 1st, 2nd and 3rd quarter by taking the current actual amount expended on lottery division media and production services associated with television advertising for the reporting periods.
+The 4th quarter is calculated by taking the current actual amount expended and encumbered for lottery division media and production services associated with television advertising.
+Data Limitations: Estimated targets are based on projected annual advertising plans which are subject to change, based on product modifications, product introduction schedules and media optimization efforts.
 Targets are also estimated using current year appropriations which can vary each fiscal year.

-Output Measure A.1.8.b: Dollar Amount of Advertising Budget Spent on Radio Advertising (Millions)
+Calculation Type: Cumulative New Measure: Revised Strategy A.1.8.
+Mass Media Advertising Contract(s) Output Measure A.1.8.d: Dollar Amount of Advertising Budget Spent on Other Advertising (Millions) Short Definition: